 An all-you-can-eat buffet might sound like a recipe for disaster but try to use these popular hotel eateries to your advantage.
 A buffet allows you to choose exactly what you eat, your portion size and helps you control the nutritional balance of your plate.
 Feel free to give in to the temptation of a freshly baked pastry on occasion but ensure you load up on fresh fruit, natural yoghurt, seeds, nuts and protein to go with it.
 If you fancy something heartier then why not grab an omelette?
 Or, if you’re craving a fry-up, try swapping sausages for a small portion of bacon and add plenty of tomatoes, mushrooms, beans and eggs to fill you up.
 Tip: If there’s a choice, choose poached or boiled eggs with your brekkie as there aren’t the hidden calories of oil or butter.

 It sounds obvious but even an hour of exercise per day is better than lying horizontal for the duration of your trip.
 Jump in the pool and swim some laps, sign up to a volleyball game, enjoy local hikes or long walks on the beach, try your hand at horseriding or rent a bicycle and explore a nearby town.
 There are plenty of ways to combine physical activity with sightseeing and doing the things you enjoy.
-If you prefer to get your activity in before you leave the hotel room, then pack your True Resistance Bands to work up a sweat bedside before breakfast.
+If you prefer to get your activity in before you leave the hotel room, then pack something simple like a resistance band to help you work up a sweat bedside before breakfast.

 With the distraction of a relaxing holiday, it’s easy to start eating out of routine and snacking more often.
 If you think you’re feeling peckish, try reaching for a bottle of water first.
 Often, we eat out of boredom or by mistaking thirst for hunger, particularly in hot climates.
 Sip on a glass of water and give it 15 minutes before deciding if you do in fact need a snack.
 Chances are it was just the rumble of dehydration!